 You see, you’ll just have to bear with us when we start waxing lyrical about the ‘swooningly-beautiful’ mountain vistas we’ve been hiking through over the weekend.
 Seriously, how else can we write this stuff?

-Scotland really is a beautiful place and there’s been more than one occasion when I’ve been on an all-day hike covered in mud and sweat and I’ve got to the brow of a hill and found a view in front of me that’s jaw-dropping.
+Scotland really is a beautiful place and there’s been more than one occasion when I’ve been on an all-day hike covered in mud and sweat, and I’ve got to the brow of a hill and found a view in front of me that’s jaw-dropping.
 And I mean that in all seriousness.
-On more than one occasion Scotland’s landscapes have actually made my jaw drop, leaving me standing there looking like I’m trying to catch flies with my mouth.
+On more than one occasion my jaw has actually inadvertently flapped open.

 Either that or they’ve just finished an article about Glen Coe or the Isle of Skye and they’ve got stuck in a superlative overload.